msabramo/kallithea/docs/setup.rst

    into above configuration

 .. note::
-   Running RhodeCode in multiprocess mode in apache is not supported, make sure you don't specify `processes=num` directive in the config
+   Running Kallithea in multiprocess mode in apache is not supported, make sure you don't specify `processes=num` directive in the config